Parsnip Puree

 "The Flying Chef"

 Did you make this recipe?
-Take a picture and tag us on instagram @the_wooden_spoon_chefs
+Take a picture and tag on instagram at the_wooden_spoon_chefs

 Chefs Notes:

-- The mixing and blending can be done by hand but is best done with a food processor or blender for a smoother texture.
+The mixing and blending can be done by hand, but is best done with a food processor or blender for a smoother texture.

-- Replace the ginger with a teaspoon of Nutmeg on a rainy or cold fall day for added warmth.
+Replace the ginger with a teaspoon of nutmeg on a rainy or cold fall day for added warmth.